qeedquan/qeedquan.github.io/_posts/2017-05-29-Plan9-Flat-ARM-Binaries.markdown

 date:   2017-05-29 09:28:36 -0400
 categories: plan9 arm binary
 ---
 Flat binaries are program executables that do not contain a executable header like ELF or PE.
-Flat binaries are things that are loaded directly into memory and executed.
-Boot loaders and kernel images are examples of software that needs to be created as a flat binary for loading.
+Flat binaries are loaded directly into memory and executed.
+Boot loaders and kernels are examples of software that are created as flat binaries for loading.

-The example program we based on for this tutorial taken from this [here].
-But instead of using the GNU toolchain, we will use the Plan 9 toolchain.
-We will also show some extra behavior that needs to be done for Plan 9 to gain access to things such as global strings.
+This tutorial will show how to create a flat ARM binary using the Plan 9 toolchain.
+We based our example code from a tutorial [here].

 {% highlight c %}
 /* test.c */